-Course Outcomes: At the end of the course, student will be able to
+COURSE OUTCOMES: After completion of this course, students will be able to

 - 1. Understand the representation of materials and conventions used in machine drawing - 2.
 Draw the orthographic projections and sectional views of machine parts. - 3.
 Draw the different types of fasteners. - 4.
 Construct an assembly drawing using part drawings of machine components. - 5.
 Represent tolerances and the levels of surface finish of machine elements and prepare the process sheet.